 Dr Chow’s team is currently investigating how pDCs contribute to anti-tumour immunity.
 They are teasing apart the molecular pathways and gene regulatory networks that modulate pDC activities in order to understand how pDCs are programmed to detect and combat cancer.
 Her team further studies the cell-cell interactions between immune cell types that cooperate to orchestrate anti-cancer immunity.

 “We hope our research will identify ways to rev up the immune system and harness its natural ability to tackle cancer more effectively,” Dr Chow added.

-The current focus of the study is mainly liver and breast cancers, which are prevalent cancer types in Hong Kong.
-Dr Chow said their ultimate goal is to design targeted immunotherapies and vaccines against broader types of cancer.
+The current focus of the study is mainly liver and breast cancers, which are prevalent cancer types in

 The next stage of the research will include collaborating with clinicians to validate the findings in patient samples and examine clinical trends that may elucidate the immune mechanisms for further development of cancer treatment.

 Notes to editors:

 Caption: Dr Chow Kwan Ting (second from left) and her research team at CityU.